jmetzger/training-kubernetes-helm-prometheus-gitlab-2024/prometheus-grafana/z_01_setup_ingress.md

 ```

-## Step 4: Run upgrade of installation
+## Step 4: Run upgrade or install of installation

+  * Important: Please be careful about different versions (59.1 -> 65.1. have breaking changes)
+  * So it is more safe to delete the crds firstly or evaluate which crds are present

 ```
 helm -n monitoring list
 helm upgrade prometheus prometheus-community/kube-prometheus-stack -f values.yml --install --namespace monitoring --create-namespace --version 65.1.0

 ```

+## Step 5: